EmrahFidan/Data_Manipulation/README.md

 </h3>
 <br>

-In this repom, I did data analysis and data visualization projects by servicing R language.
+In this repom, I did data analysis and data visualisation projects using the R language.

 It consists of two projects.
-In my first project, you will see the use of Barplot, Histogram and Boxplot for Data visualization.
+In my first project you will see the use of Barplot, Histogram and Boxplot for data visualisation.

-In my second project, you will see all the simple mathematical operations for Data Analysis and the top levels such as Cross products, covarience.
-You will also see the Scatterplot matrix example.
+In my second project you will see all the simple mathematical operations for data analysis and the top levels such as cross products, covariance.
+You will also see the Scatterplot Matrix example.

-<h2 style="color: #4cc9f0;"> Features </h1>

-- R
-- Clean Code

 <h2 style="color: #0081a7;"> Screenshots </h2>